charlielito/self-driving-mdn/README.md

 * [Original paper](https://publications.aston.ac.uk/id/eprint/373/1/NCRG_94_004.pdf?fbclid=IwAR2YPovNlXP0SlJ49KenayPhKojQXv7eC9DEzJLCIi6XiBATnH7G3CFb02g)

 ## Early results
 A CNN was trained using 8 components.
 At inference time, the weighted mean of all distributions were computed as the final steering angle.
 Also we plot the angle joint distribution at each frame for the whole range o steering ([-1,1]) to see how the distributions "fight" for driving.
+The central red line indicates no steering or `steering angle=0`.

 ![ezgif com-optimize](https://user-images.githubusercontent.com/8033598/90179195-b4598f80-dd72-11ea-9384-80f443f9ee66.gif)